kazekyo/nau/README.md

 See [Directives](https://github.com/kazekyo/nau#directives) for more information.

 #### Requirements: id format
 Global ids returned by your backend server must contain a type name.
-In general, backend servers that follow the Relay Specification include the type name in the global id to make it unique.
-This is not a rule that is included in the Relay Specification, but Nau requires this rule.
+In general, backend servers that follow the Relay GraphQL Server Specification include the type name in the global id to make it unique.
+This is not a rule that is included in the Relay GraphQL Server Specification, but Nau requires this rule.

 For example, some backend GraphQL frameworks encode a string like `${typename}:${localId}` to Base64 and use it as a global id.